-Maribel Duran is the Assistant Director for Strategy and Operations with the Education & Society Program at the Aspen Institute.
-In this role, Maribel oversees the operations, financial, and administrative functions for the program, and helps lead the strategy development and continuous improvement and alignment of the program’s programmatic and K-12 policy efforts.
+Maribel first joined the Institute in 2017 as Assistant Director for Strategy and Operations with the Education & Society Policy Program leading its operations, financial, people, culture, and administrative functions, and helped lead the strategy development and continuous improvement and alignment of the program’s programmatic and K-12 policy efforts.
 From 2018-2019, Maribel served as the co-chair of the Institute’s Diversity, Equity, and Inclusion Council.

 Previously, Maribel served eight years under the Obama Administration at the U.S. Department of Education.
 In 2009, she joined former U.S. Secretary of Education Arne Duncan as Special Assistant in the Office of the Secretary.
 Later, she served as Chief of Staff for the White House Initiative on Educational Excellence for Hispanics, informing the Administration’s P-20 policy and programmatic efforts on behalf of the nation’s Latino students and families, including helping to secure over 150 private-and-public sector commitments with a collective investment of over $335 million to build on and accelerate federal, state, and local investments in high-quality education for the nation’s Hispanic community, and launching the Federal Interagency Working Group to strengthen and align federal policy efforts with local initiatives.
-Most recently, Maribel served as Chief of Staff for the Office of Elementary and Secondary Education, member of the White House Council on Women and Girls Federal Taskforce and the Education Department’s Diversity and Inclusion Working Group.
+Maribel also served as Chief of Staff for the Office of Elementary and Secondary Education, member of the White House Council on Women and Girls Federal Taskforce and the Education Department’s Diversity and Inclusion Working Group.